vlavorini/kneefinder/notebooks/README.md

 | DBSCAN.ipynb   |     Random     |    DBSCAN |
 | kmeans.ipynb   |      Iris      |   k-means |
 | kmeans_2.ipynb | Mall customers |   k-means |

+Note that the python packages required by each notebook could not be included in the requirements of the KneeFinder package.